 Most of the above are common sense but it’s still worth mentioning if it prevents others from the risk of fire.

-We have been pretty bloody lucky this week in that we have dealt with situations quickly and calmly to avert disaster, the two ordeals have certainly made me more aware of the dangers of our everyday appliances.
+We have been pretty flipping lucky this week in that we have dealt with situations quickly and calmly to avert disaster, the two ordeals have certainly made me more aware of the dangers of our everyday appliances.
 Stay safe folks, stick to the fags (I am kidding) and get comfortable with sandpaper sheets for bedding.